-2.2.2 Applications for extension of study period beyond the maximum study period are normally not considered except under special circumstances.
-Decisions on such request for extension of study beyond the maximum period shall rest with the Academic Board.
+- 2.2.2 For students admitted before AY2025/2026, this maximum study period shall exclude all periods of deferment, leave of absence and suspension of studies.
+For students admitted in AY2025/2026 or thereafter, this period shall include all periods of deferment, leave of absence and suspension of studies. - 2.2.3 Applications (by submitting application form REG-16) for extension of study period beyond the maximum study period are normally not considered except under special circumstances.
+Decisions on such request for extension of study beyond the maximum period shall be endorsed by School Board and approved by Academic Board.